clumpytuna/Industrial_Programming_2018/task1/README.md

 # Task 1
-Producer send string to server using RabbitMQ queue.
-And then consumer put this string and get to MongoDB.
+Producer sends string to server using RabbitMQ queue.
+And then consumer puts this string and gets to MongoDB.